wp-plugins/google-calendar-events/readme.txt

 * Feature: Added an 'Add Calendar' button to quickly add a shortcode in posts.
 * Fix: Reverted register scripts hook to init.
-* Translations: Updated French translations
+* Localization: Updated French translations.
 * Tweak: Flush permalinks on plugin activation and deactivation.
 * Tweak: Added `[if-not-location]` event builder conditional shortcode.
 * Tweak: Added a 'gce_no_events_message_text' filter when no events are found.